PiaCOS/brainfuck_interpreter/README.md

 uv run interpreter.py -f your_program.bf
 ```

-If you want the output to be converted to chars with ASCII, use:
+To convert the input to text, use:

 ```sh
 uv run interpreter.py -c -f your_program.bf